 - No paging file

-You can completely eliminate the paging file, but I wouldn’t advise that.
-Similarly, even though the paging file exists, it isn’t necessarily taking up space, especially if you are not using all of the RAM available to your system.
+You can eliminate the paging file, but I wouldn’t advise that.
+Even though the paging file exists, it isn’t necessarily taking up space, especially if you are not using all the RAM available to your system.
 If you want, reduce the size of the paging file.

-However, this comes with the warning that once it is gone, it is gone, as it is usually too large to send to the Recycle Bin.
-If you have an intention to head back to your previous version of Windows, do not delete this file.
-It contains all of your system settings and old files, and deleting it without properly backing it up could ruin your life.
+You can delete the Windows.old folder manually.
+However, it comes with the warning that once it is gone, it isn’t coming back, as it is usually too large to send to the Recycle Bin.
+If you need to head back to the previous version of Windows 10 for any reason, within the ten days, do not delete Windows.old.
+It contains your system settings and old files, and deleting without a proper backup could lead you into all kinds of problems.